-Mr. Hochman served as the President of Accelerated Technologies, Inc., a medical device accelerator company managed by Orchestra Medical Ventures.
-Funds managed by Orchestra Medical Ventures will be shareholders in the Company.
-Mr. Hochman was a co-founder of Caliber and has been on the Board of Caliber since 2009 and serves as its Chairman of the Board.
-He was a co-founder of BackBeat and has served as its President and a member of its Board since inception in 2010.
-He is also Chairman of the board for Motus GI and a director of FreeHold Surgical, Inc., both of which are Orchestra Medical Ventures portfolio companies.
-Mr. Hochman was a co-founder and currently serves as a board member of Corbus Pharmaceuticals Holdings, Inc. (Nasdaq: CRBP), a clinical stage biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat rare, life-threating inflammatory-fibrotic diseases with clear unmet medical needs.
-He also serves as a director of Adgero Biopharmaceuticals Holdings, Inc. Prior to joining Orchestra Medical Ventures, Mr. Hochman was Chief Executive Officer of Spencer Trask Edison Partners, LLC, an investment partnership focused on early stage healthcare companies.
+Mr. Hochman has also served President of Accelerated Technologies, Inc., a medical device accelerator company now owned by Orchestra BioMed.
+Mr. Hochman has over 22 years of healthcare entrepreneurial, venture capital and investment banking experience.
+He is currently Chairman of the board for Motus GI, a medical technology company dedicated to improving clinical outcomes and enhancing the cost-efficiency of colonoscopy.
+Mr. Hochman was a co-founder and currently serves as a board member of Corbus Pharmaceuticals Holdings, Inc. (NASDAQ: CRBP), a clinical stage biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat rare, life-threating inflammatory-fibrotic diseases with clear unmet medical needs.
+Prior to joining Orchestra Medical Ventures, Mr. Hochman was Chief Executive Officer of Spencer Trask Edison Partners, LLC, an investment partnership focused on early stage healthcare companies.
 He was also Managing Director of Spencer Trask Ventures, Inc. during which time he led financing transactions for over twenty early-stage companies raising over $420 million.
 From 1999 to 2006, Mr. Hochman was a board advisor of Health Dialog Services Corporation, a leader in collaborative healthcare management that was acquired in 2008 by the British United Provident Association for $750 million.
 From 2005 to 2007, he was a co-founder and board member of PROLOR Biotech, Inc., a biopharmaceutical company developing longer lasting versions of approved therapeutic proteins, which was purchased by Opko Health (NYSE: OPK) in 2013 for over $600 million.
-He currently serves on the board of two non-profit organizations: the Citizens Committee for New York City and the Mollie Parnis Livingston Foundation (a family foundation for which he is also President).
-He has a B.A. degree with honors from the University of Michigan.

 Darren R. Sherman